 As with the later wave 5 releases, these toys also include three sockets for each display stand adapter.
-So far this wave consists only of Robotech branded box in the same dimensions as Wave 5 (now with additional windows to show off the pilots) but there are plans to expand it to Macross homage boxes as well.
+Wave 8 began with Robotech branded boxes in the same dimensions as Wave 5 (now with additional windows to show off the pilots).
+Later Wave 8 releases came in Macross vintage homage boxes in the same dimensions with same contents.

 Charm & Collectability: (2/5)

 These toys were never really meant to be hot collector’s items.
 They’re bargain priced Macross/Robotech toys; a niche that has largely been ignored since Takatoku closed up shop (though Banpresto made a valiant effort).
 There is no metal, no perfect transformation, nor noteworthy or unique gimmicks and this toy is not built well.
 It was interesting Toynami chose to market the first 4 waves of these toys as MACROSS toys rather than ROBOTECH.
 It seems to indicate that Toynami felt Macross was a more profitable name (although it could just be related to the fact Macross has more paint variants to milk).
 For Robotech’s 30th anniversary, Toynami switched to the Robotech banner and names.
 It seemed like Toynami was going to do separate accessory sets but since wave 3 they have gravitated toward bundling accessories with reissues.
 See the above infographic for a complete list of releases.
 Curiously, the initial MSRP of $19.99 has more than doubled with little change to the toy or its accessories.

 Sculpt, Detail, & Paint: (6.5/10)